Erika Girardi’s Husband Inspired Her Final ‘Dancing With The Stars’ Performance

 That said, Erika Girardi did speak of her marriage and her supportive husband during an interview with People Magazine in February.

-While chatting with People Magazine months ago, Erika Girardi dished on her decision to launch her pop star alter-ego, Erika Jayne, in the mid-2000s with the full support of her husband.
+While chatting with People Magazine months ago, Erika Girardi dished on her decision to launch her pop star alter-ego, Erika Jayne, in the mid 2000s with the full support of her husband.

 “I lived Tom Girardi’s legal life with him first 10 years of our relationship,” she said.
 “I went to every legal organization, every event — all of those groups he belonged to and those speeches he gave.”

-“He said, ‘I think that would be wonderful — go,'” Erika Girardi continued of her decision to launch her pop career.
+“He said, ‘I think that would be wonderful — go,’ ” Erika Girardi continued of her decision to launch her pop career.
 “I think that’s what makes marriage work — when you allow each other to be strong in their chosen profession; when you support each other and love each other.”

 Erika Girardi went on to explain that her husband is not only an “incredibly special” man but also a great father and fantastic lawyer.

-“They broke the mold when they made Tom for sure,” she added.
+“They broke the mold when they made Tom for sure,” she adds.
 “Tom is an incredibly special human being.
 He’s not only a great husband — he’s also a great father, a great friend, a great mentor, and a hell of a f***ing lawyer.
 He’s so good.”

 To see more of Erika Girardi and her co-stars, tune into the second part of the three-part reunion special for The Real Housewives of Beverly Hills Season 7 tonight, April 18 at 9 p.m. on Bravo TV.